jgoldverg/dqmlProject1/readme.txt

   file_path                 An absolute path to the csv file from John Hopkins you wish to read into postgres

   Steps to run:
-  1) First please make sure you have postgresql running on localhost:5432 or please go into the code and in the main method swap the host and port appropriately
+  1. First please make sure you have postgresql running on localhost:5432 or please go into the code and in the main method swap the host and port appropriately
   For this project I used this docker command:
                 docker run --name sona460-postgres -e POSTGRES_PASSWORD=mysecretpassword -d postgres -p 5432:5432
-  2) Download the csv files from and please make sure you know the absolute path.
+  2. Download the csv files from and please make sure you know the absolute path.
 I am not sure how to run on Windows btw only for Linux as far as I can tell: https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_daily_reports_us
-  3) Now that postgres is running lets first load in a file.
+  3. Now that postgres is running lets first load in a file.
 Replace the path for the files from step 2. python3 importer.py load_csv /Users/jacobgoldverg/covidata/csse_covid_19_daily_reports_us/02-09-2021.csv
-  4) Lets look at what kind of table we have(I will cover the sign in process below): python3 importer.py print_table_stats
+  4. Lets look at what kind of table we have(I will cover the sign in process below): python3 importer.py print_table_stats
-  5) Using the date of the file you loaded into the database.
+  5. Using the date of the file you loaded into the database.
 Feel free to load in anymore files. python3 importer.py get_date --year 2021 --month 2 --day 10
-  6) Lets say you would like to view the
+  6. Lets say you would like to view the
    Login Example:
-    1)Once postgres is running with the proper host and port in the cli.
-Try this to create a user in the DB. python3 importer.py sign_up --username jacob --password hello 2)The user you just made already has the proper permissions so there is nothing extra to do. python3 importer.py sign_in --username jacob --password hello
+    1. Once postgres is running with the proper host and port in the cli.
+Try this to create a user in the DB. python3 importer.py sign_up --username jacob --password hello
+    2. The user you just made already has the proper permissions so there is nothing extra to do. python3 importer.py sign_in --username jacob --password hello